blogs

 dbt has become the default transformation layer for modern data stacks.
 It lets analysts and engineers write SQL transformation logic that runs directly inside the data warehouse, with Git-based version control, automated testing, documentation generation, and dependency management built in.

 dbt Core is open source. dbt Cloud adds a managed interface, scheduled runs, and collaboration features.
-The 2024 Fivetran partnership brought tighter integration between ingestion and transformation — making the Fivetran + dbt combination one of the most popular ELT stacks in production today.
+The 2024 Fivetran partnership brought tighter integration between ingestion and transformation, making the Fivetran + dbt combination one of the most popular ELT stacks in production today.
+We've written about when that combination makes sense and when it doesn't.

 Key features: SQL-based transformation · Git versioning and governance · Automated data testing · Documentation generation · dbt Cloud for managed scheduling and collaboration · Semantic layer for defining business metrics